What’s up everybody? It’s Eddie Z here from EZ Trading Computers, and you’re watching Trading Computer Secrets.

-Now let’s talk about memory chips.
+Now let’s talk about memory chips for trading computers.
 When it comes to memory chips, that are known as RAM, you’ve got to think of RAM like a light bulb.
 The chip either works or it burns out in a split second.

 Okay, let’s move on to storage devices, also known as hard drives.
 And to get right to the point, the fastest hard drives are something called solid-state hard drives, or SSDs.

 These new drives are anywhere from 10 to 30 times faster than the old-school hard drives, the spinning hard drives of yesteryear.
 Additionally, they have no moving parts like the old-school hard drives do, which makes them way more reliable.